-In a 1952 interview with the now-defunct Pageant magazine, the legendary Hollywood starlet explained that many people considered her eating habits "bizarre."
-But according to the archived conversation — which has since been republished on Into the Gloss — the superstar actress saw nothing odd about her meal plan.
-See what you think after reading Marilyn Monroe's breakfast recipe below.
+In a 1952 interview with the now-defunct Pageant magazine, the legendary Hollywood starlet explained that many people considered her eating habits “bizarre.”
+But according to the archived conversation — which was since republished on Into the Gloss — the superstar actress saw nothing odd about her meal plan.
+See what you think after reading Marilyn Monroe’s breakfast recipe below.

 Before I take my morning shower, I start warming a cup of milk on the hot plate I keep in my hotel room.
 When it’s hot, I break two raw eggs into the milk, whip them up with a fork, and drink them while I’m dressing.
 I supplement this with a multi-vitamin pill, and I doubt if any doctor could recommend a more nourishing breakfast for a working girl in a hurry.

 Wow — there’s quite a bit to unpack here.
 First of all, considering how famous Marilyn Monroe was (and still is), we would’ve assumed that she’d opt for a breakfast dish that was a bit more on the fancier side than this… beverage.
 Or perhaps we would’ve thought that she’d kick off her day with some healthy fruits and vegetables for a boost.
 But even though Marilyn Monroe’s breakfast hack doesn’t exactly sound scrumptious, it is worth keeping in mind that it does contain quite a bit of protein.